 Walking past the wooden Mirador Del Lago Buenos Aires towards the North, however, you’ll get to a long, serene pebble beach where you can peacefully enjoy the waters and the views and the silence….as you are slowly drifting away into the comfy arms of Morpheus.

-Like I wrote in the beginning, if travellers don’t skip Los Antiguos all together, they use it as a hub for a trip to Chile’s Laguna San Rafael National Park or a tour to the amazing Cueva de las Manos, as much as almost 180 kilometers southeast.
+Like I wrote in the beginning, if travellers don’t skip Los Antiguos altogether, they use it as a hub for a trip to Chile’s Laguna San Rafael National Park or a tour to the amazing Cueva de las Manos, as much as almost 180 kilometers southeast.

 If you really want to visit either of these places, you should arrange those trips ahead.
 The tourist infrastructure is not that great if you don’t have your own vehicle.

 But as I’ve explained in this post, even if you get stuck in Los Antiguos, you can have a very pleasant day.